 Some of the most common pests we manage in the St. John’s area include:

 If you see a few ants, there are most likely 3,000 to a half-million more living in a colony nearby.
 When ants find stored foods in your pantry or on unwashed plates, they will leave a scent trail so others can find the food source.
-Nests can be located on lawns, in eavestroughs, walls, under foundations, and even in decaying stumps on the property.
+Nests can be located on lawns, in eavestroughs, on walls, under foundations, and even in decaying stumps on the property.
 We handle all kinds of ants, including pavement ants, European fire ants, red ants, and especially carpenter ants.
 To see why carpenter ants are such a nuisance, download our carpenter ants flyer.
 Click here to read more.

 Bats have been known to spread rabies, parasites, histoplasmosis, and other diseases, but they are especially destructive to home and building materials.
 We can use bat deterrents and make recommendations on how to prevent future infestations.
 Download our bat flyer to learn more about this particular pest.

 Bedbugs are notoriously one of the most difficult-to-rid pests.
-After a nearly half-century of declaring the “end of bedbugs” in St. John’s, these pests are back with a vengeance.
+After nearly half a century of declaring the “end of bedbugs” in St. John’s, these pests are back with a vengeance.
 Bedbug bites can cause serious reactions in humans, as well as greatly disrupt sleep patterns.
 For help in eradicating, monitoring, and preventing future bedbug outbreaks in your home, call the team at Cabot Pest Control!
 Click here to read more.

 While beautiful out in nature, birds are not so attractive when they set up shop in your attic.
 Beyond the damage to your home, bird feces can cause a number of health complications in humans, including psittacosis, cryptococcal disease, and histoplasmosis — all potentially fatal diseases.
 We can effectively prevent birds from nesting in your attic and other areas of your home.